dynamoose/dynamoose/Readme.md

 #### Model.update(key, update, options, callback)

 Updates and existing item in the table.
 Three types of updates: $PUT, $ADD, and $DELETE.
-Refer to DynamoDB's updateItem documentation for details on how PUT, ADD, and DELETE work.

 **$PUT**